karmab/kcli-ztp/README.md

 - ingress_ip
 - dns_ip
 - an array of your masters (if they are not virtual)
-- an array of your workers
+- an array of your workers (can be left empty if you only want to deploy masters)
 - ipmi_user
 - ipmi_password

+You can have a look at:

+- [parameters.yml.sample](parameters.yml.sample) for a parameter file targetting baremetal nodes only
+- [parameters_virtual.yml.sample](parameters_virtual.yml.sample) for one combining virtual masters and physical workers.

-Call the resulting file `kcli_parameters.yml` to avoid specifying in the creation command.
+Call the resulting file `kcli_parameters.yml` to avoid having to specify it in the creation command.

 Then you can launch deployment with: